gimbalabs/csk-003/csk-003-part-4.md

 ## Part 4: Building a Crypto Quote App

 ### Create React App
-1. Open Visual Studio Code and Open a new folder
+1. In Visual Studio Code, Open a new folder
 2. Now that you have Node and npm installed, Create React App is a convenient way to start a new app.

 - https://reactjs.org/docs/create-a-new-react-app.html